Praveenwebdeveloper/praveenwebdeveloper/README.md

 I'm
 UI/UX Designer Cum Core Php Developer
 The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (PHP, Mysqli), design (working closely with designers), front-end development (React,ReactJs, HTML5, CSS3, Javascript, Responsive, UX),database(Mysql), CI/CD(Docker, kubernetes)
+I have a wide range of skills that include back-end development using open source technologies (PHP, Mysqli), design (working closely with designers), front-end development (React,ReactJs, HTML5, CSS3, Bootstrap, Photoshop, Javascript, Responsive, UX),database(Mysql).

 ![Visitor Count](https://profile-counter.glitch.me/Praveenwebdeveloper/count.svg)